nhrones/DT-BP/README.md

 NOTE: The three files `index.html`, `bundle.js`, and `styles.css`, all come from `/Apps/Base/`.
 These are common shared assets, and the build/bundle process only happens there.
-Only `main.js` is unique in this app folder.
+Only the `main.js` file is unique in this app folder.